mbahng/nice-pytorch/README.md

 pip install torch matplotlib torchvision scikit-learn tqdm
 ```

 Original Repo: https://github.com/DakshIdnani/pytorch-nice (has a obvious and easily fixable bugs in it tho)

+A good repo for RealNVP is harder to find, but [this one](https://github.com/taesungp/real-nvp) has [direct approval](https://www.reddit.com/r/MachineLearning/comments/584z36/r_density_estimation_using_real_nvp_talk_at/) from Dinh himself.
+The only problem is that this is on Tensorflow, so I also used a more recent, though seemingly less complete(?) repo on PyTorch that is available [here](https://github.com/shirleyzhu233/realNVP).

-## Implementation Details
+## NICE Implementation Details

    Batchnorm outputting nan during eval?